 Absolutely!
 More work on their plate.
 PR agencies must be available at all times, and clients too.

-Especially with the advent of digital and the integration of PR into the overall communications and marketing mix.
+Especially with the advent of digital and the integration of PR into the overall communications and The marketing mix of B2B is limited to 3 P's..

 We are witnessing changes that are having a major impact on the start-ups / PR agency relationship.